harbaum/MiSTeryNano/board/misteryshield20k/jlcpcb/README.md

 to have this board produced through their PCBA service (fully assembled and ready to run).

+To order the old variant please use the files:
+ - [gerber.zip](gerber.zip) containing the PCB data itself
+ - [bom.csv](bom.csv) containing the parts to be placed omn the PCB
+ - [positions.csv](positions.csv) containing placement information for the parts

+For the new version please use:
+ - [gerber_m0s.zip](gerber_m0s.zip) containing the PCB data itself
+ - [bom_m0s.csv](bom_m0s.csv) containing the parts to be placed omn the PCB
+ - [positions_m0s.csv](positions_m0s.csv) containing placement information for the parts

+Please read [../README.md](here) about the two variants.

 Remark: Early versions of these files had a 2k7 resistor for R9 instead of a 270 ohms one.
 If you had your board produced by JLCPCB then you probably have the wrong resistor.
 Luckily, the wrong resistor is